microsoft/typespec/docs/language-basics/unions.md

 # Unions

-Unions in programming define a type that can be one, and only one, of several possible variants.
+Unions define a type that must be exactly one of several possible variants.
 There are two types of unions:

 - Union expressions
 - Named unions